Search Masters Programs in Robotics 2019 in Trollhättan in Sweden

 Situated in the Vastra Gotaland County, Trollhättan city is industrious and the 2nd largest city in Sweden.
 It is the administrative center of the Trollhattan municipality.
 It has over 40,000 residents.

-Robotics is a unique programme that occupies the area where mechanical and electrical engineering and computer technology meet.
-The depth and breadth of the course (Master Programme in Robotics) allows you considerable freedom of choice as to where you work.
+Robotics is a unique program that occupies the area where mechanical and electrical engineering and computer technology meet.
+The depth and breadth of the course (Master Program in Robotics) allow you considerable freedom of choice as to where you work.
 The fact that the field is so expansive is not surprising in view of the fact that, before long, robots will have been introduced in almost all types of production systems, and service robots will soon feature as part of our everyday lives

-The master’s programme provides the student with in-depth knowledge of robot systems, robot simulation and mathematical methods in the field.
-You can apply for this course (Master Programme in Robotics) irrespective of whether you have studied mechanical or electrical engineering, or computer technology as your first degree worth 180 HE (Higher Education) credits.
+The master’s program provides the student with in-depth knowledge of robot systems, robot simulation and mathematical methods in the field.
+You can apply for this course (Master Program in Robotics) irrespective of whether you have studied mechanical or electrical engineering, or computer technology as your first degree worth 180 HE (Higher Education) credits.
 It also includes an independent project assignment linked to industry and research.
-Examples of such projects include constructing, simulating or constructing a robot ¬system.... [-]
+Examples of such projects include constructing, simulating or constructing a robot ¬system....